Posts

 Image

 Today I have set myself some goals.
 Create 50 YouTube videos and 50 blog posts.
 Right now, I am at 10% on YouTube and around 25% on the blog front.
-The idea is to focus only on creating and not spend worrying about the outcomes.
+The idea is to focus only on creating and not spend time worrying about the outcomes.
 Let's see where this goes and what kind of creative possibilities this opens up.
 I just posted on LinkedIn about the same and I'm looking forward to revisit these LinkedIn posts once I achieve these targets.
 Here is the screenshot for reference.
 BTW do connect on LinkedIn .
 I'm quite active on the platform.
-LinkedIn The whole idea of content creation is taking initiative, creating, and also creating the right conditions that can open up new possibilities.
+LinkedIn Post The whole idea of content creation is taking initiative, creating, and also creating the right conditions that can open up new possibilities.
 Hence the name: Creator.
 What's the point of calling yourself a creator, if you can't commit your time and energy to the creative process?
 Building something new is a marathon, not a sprint.
-I'm off to a good start, bolstered by encouraging data from both my YouTube channel and websit...
+I'm off to a good start, bolstered by encouraging data from both my YouTube channel an...

 David Fincher's The Killer (2023) Movie Review